DiscordSRV/Documentation/docs/faq.md

 ### What should I do with the server log? {id="do-with-log"}

 - First of all, read it!
 I mean, that's what you do all the time when you run a server, isn't it?
 Try to locate any errors that have anything to do with DiscordSRV.
 If you're having trouble scrolling through the file you can use `Ctrl+F` to search the file for the phrase "DiscordSRV".
 This will highlight all occurrences of "DiscordSRV" which will make locating the error less difficult.
-- If you got the `latest.log` file or created a `.txt` file with the necessary errors then join [our discord server](https://discordsrv.com/discord) and create a ticket through the #support channel and send it there.
+- If you got the `latest.log` file or created a `.txt` file with the necessary errors then join [our discord server](https://discordsrv.com/discord) and create a ticket through the #create-a-ticket channel and send it there.
 - If you have trouble downloading the log file, copy/paste the text to a paste service (like [mclo.gs](https://mclo.gs/)).
 Copy the link that it gives you.
-Join [our discord server](https://discordsrv.com/discord) and create a ticket through the #support channel, then send that link in your ticket.
+Join [our discord server](https://discordsrv.com/discord) and create a ticket through the #create-a-ticket channel, then send that link in your ticket.

 ---